+One thing that is proven to be important for any training regimen is tracking and varying your pace and distance, and that is where a watch comes in.
 Today’s running watches range from the basic — a device that will track your time, distance, and maybe a few other things, to extensive — a device that will pretty much change the way you workout and can be used in conjunction with many other “smart” workout devices, apps, or programs.
 Which you choose depends on your budget, your workout goals, and the reason you are buying a running watch in the first place.

 Factoring exercise into our lives requires a slightly different formula for everybody, however one thing holds true: We are all becoming tech savvy and manufacturers have been developing new tools to help us to meet our fitness goals whether that includes losing weight, running faster or in improving our health.
 Fitness or running watches are increasingly recognized as valuable tools to help us with these aspirations, but which model should we buy?
 Most people have heard of Fitbit, which provide a great range of watches, Apple has a good range with a loyal customer base, as do Garmin with their Forerunner range and these three are arguably the market leaders, There is also the lesser known Wesoo K1 watch in the low price range and is considered useful in helping users increase their physical activity.

 There are dozens of running watches on the market today, but in our opinion these are the ones you need to know about: